LaunchCodeEducation/data-analysis/src/chapters/modules/modules-intro.rst

 What are Modules?
 =================

-In the last chapter, we learned that functions allow us to reuse the same block of code many times throughout a program.
+In the functions chapter, we learned that functions allow us to reuse the same block of code many times throughout a program.
 Once we create a useful function, we might find a use for it in other programs as well.
 We could easily copy and paste that function into new projects, but this leads to a couple of problems: